whobutsb/dotfiles/notes/vim.md

 Matching control

-`-w/--word-regexp` - force patten to match only whole words `-q/--literal` - quote all metacharacters in pattern, it is treated as a literal.
+`-w/--word-regexp` - force patten to match only whole words `-q/--literal` - quote all meta characters in pattern, it is treated as a literal.

 File selection